cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 Config file preparation
 ------
+**PhyloSanity** pipeline requires a user-created configuration file.
+Default files are available in the MetaSanity program package in the folder `Config/Docker`.
+Each config file is broken up into two sections - a section for required parameters, and a section of optional information.

 Copy the default configuration file from your program package into your project directory.

 `cd $HOME/test-run && cp /path/to/MetaSanity/Config/Docker/PhyloSanity.ini ./`